Yucatán Travel Itinerary: a 2 Week Yucatán Peninsula Road Trip

 Hotel recommendations: Casa Lecanda Boutique Hotel

-This Yucatán Itinerary will be full of cenotes, as your vacation in Mexico should be!
+This Yucatán Itinerary will be full of cenotes, as your Mexico itinerary should be!
 Cenotes are a unique natural phenomenon in Yucatán.
 They are sinkholes filled with water, and swimming in them is something you just need to do in Yucatán!
-I didn’t expect cenotes to become my favorite activity at all, but after my first swim I couldn’t be more excited.
+I didn’t expect cenotes to become my favorite activity at all, but after my first swim I couldn’t be more excited for the next one.

-A couple of beautiful cenotes for swimming or just adoring—if you're afraid—are in Reserva Estatal Geohidrológica Anillo de Cenotes just an hour from Merida.
-The water there is much warmer than I expected and so clear that you can see little fish jiggling in there.
+A couple of beautiful cenotes I found the best for swimming or just adoring—if you're afraid to get in—are in Reserva Estatal Geohidrológica Anillo de Cenotes just an hour from Merida.
+The water here is much warmer than I expected and so clear that you can see little fish jiggling around in there.

 Anillo de Cenotes—day 2 of the Yucatán itinerary